-Paul Peak Trail is a 2.9 mile moderately trafficked point-to-point trail located near Orting, WA that features a river.
+Paul Peak Trail is a 2.9 mile moderately trafficked point-to-point trail located near Orting, Washington that features a river.
 The trail is rated as moderate and primarily used for hiking.

 Awesome trail for the magnificence of the forest and the view .
 I continued the trail via the Paul Peak link which take you to the upper lake after a long climb out , but the reward of the falls and the lake is fantastic, especially when 3 Nice ladies serve you hot tea at the top !

 We ended up hiking this trail because the road to Spray Falls was closed, so we went into this blind.
 The road getting here is ROUGH.
 I drive a 4 wheel drive Ford Escape and it was still not an easy trek.
 The trail itself is very beautiful and quiet.
 Quite a few downed trees that you have to climb over.
 The reason I will never do this trail again is that you start by going downhill, then you have to turn around and go back up too many switchbacks to count.
 We went all the way to the river to eat a lunch, stick our feet in the cold glacier water, and prepare for our hike back up.
 In total it was about 8 miles.
 There are a few times on the switchbacks that you can see the mountain, and it is breathtakingly beautiful.

 the trail it's self was great started down and ended with the hike back up not bad we had a six yr old with us that did most of the climb with only minor complaints.

 I did not SE more then 8 to 10 other hikers on the trail on an overcast rainy Saturday.

 the views were amazing the piece and quiet was something I have not heard in a long time. we enjoyed this hike very much.

 the road up to the trail head was filled with pot holes for the last 11 miles. that was the only thing that was not a favorite of mine for this hike.